nichtgedacht/JetiMiniVario/README.md

 * Enable/disable a sensor

+* Calibrate the voltage sensor (ADC)

+For calibrating the voltage sensor:
+* Disable calibration
+* Apply a voltage arround 3V
+* Read the measured voltage
+* Change the values for applied and measured voltages
+* Do the same for a voltage arround 30V
+* Enable calibration
+* Write changes

 As terminal emulation Putty can be used.
 The default settings of Putty are ok.
 Just select the serial interface connected to the device.
-Choose at least 80x30 and
+Choose at least 60x33.
-a 12 point font.
-Putty is available for Linux, MAC OS and Windows
+Putty is available for Linux, and Windows.